siriustrack/meta-ads-mcp/future_improvements.md

 ## Planned Improvement: Ad Set Update Confirmation Flow

 ### Overview
 Currently, the `update_adset` function directly applies changes to Meta Ad Sets without user confirmation.
 This is potentially risky as users may not fully understand the impact of their changes before they're applied.
-We plan to implement a confirmation flow similar to the authentication flow that already exists for the `get_login_link` function.
+We plan to implement a confirmation flow similar to the authentication flow that already exists for the `authenticate` function.

 ### Requirements